-- 1. The efficacy of telemetric BP monitoring to guide intensive BP treatment in ICH survivors; detection of a statistically significant reduction in BP in the intervention compared to the control arm at 3 months.
-We expect a 10 mm Hg difference in systolic BP between the intervention and control arms at 3 months (based on assessment of mean daytime BP on 24-hour ABPM at 3 months), and will be able to estimate this difference to within +/- 8 mm Hg with 112 patients if the standard deviation of systolic BP does not exceed 20 mm Hg (in either arm). - 2.
+- 1. The efficacy of telemetric BP monitoring to guide intensive BP treatment in ICH survivors; detection of a statistically significant reduction in assessment BP from baseline in the intervention arm compared to the control arm at 3 months.
+We expect a 10 mm Hg difference in systolic BP between the intervention and control arms at 3 months (based on assessment of mean assessment BP at 3 months), and will be able to estimate this difference to within +/- 8 mm Hg with 112 patients if the standard deviation of systolic BP does not exceed 20 mm Hg (in either arm). - 2.
 The feasibility and safety of telemetric BP lowering in ICH survivors Feasibility criteria are: - (a) ≥50% of eligible participants agree to participate; - (b) <30% dropout from the intervention arm (discontinuation of home BP monitoring against the advice of the BP monitoring centre) prior to 1 month; - (c) Patient approval of the monitoring process in ≥70% of those randomised to the intervention arm.

-Safety is measured by serious adverse events related to reducing BP in the intervention arm, cognitive function change over 1 year (modified Montreal Cognitive Assessment) and a composite of all recurrent major cerebrovascular and cardiovascular events.
+Safety is measured by serious adverse events related to reducing BP in the intervention arm, cognitive function change since baseline (modified Montreal Cognitive Assessment) and a composite of all recurrent major cerebrovascular and cardiovascular events.